 State #2: New Hampshire

 New Hampshire really has it all!
 The Atlantic coastline, charming historical towns, mountains, lakes, ski resorts, and even indoor waterparks.
 I spend most of my time in mid-New Hampshire, about two hours north of Boston, where most of the lakes and ski resorts are located.
 Growing up, we had a home near Mount Sunapee in Grantham, New Hampshire, close to Dartmouth College where my dad and grandad went to school.
 I love hiking in this area and highly recommend visiting the mountains in September or October when the fall foliage is at its peak.

 A quaint, historic coastal city in New Hampshire with more restaurant seats than residents!
 Yup, Portsmouth has more restaurants per square mile than they do people!
 This city has a booming arts district and also happens to be the future hometown of my parents.
 Can’t wait to visit ya, Karen & Rick!

 2. Lake Winnipesaukee

-Lake Winni is huge.
+Lake Winnipesaukee is huge.
 It’s the largest lake in New Hampshire and is located in the Lakes Region of the state in the White Mountains.
-There are several towns that border the lake, but I recommend visiting Wolfeboro and checking out its charming harbor.
+There are several towns that border the lake, but I recommend visiting Wolfeboro or Meredith and checking out their charming harbors.

 Pro-tip: Lake Winni is best explored by boat.
 Rent one for the day if you don’t own one!